rsts78/hello-world/README.md

 # New project
 ## What to do
-fork, change, submit a pul request!
+fork, change, submit a pull request!